warisha21/codsoft_taskno_1-Todo_List-/README.md

 # codsoft_taskno_1-Todo_List-
+    TASK # 1 :      " TODO LIST "
-This is a Pyhton Todo List used to add and vie the tasks.
+This is a Todo List built by using

+> Python
+> Django
+> HTML
+> CSS

+You can
+> Add the tasks
+> View the tasks

+The tasks are stored in home_tasks in db.sqlite3.